1. Gautama Buddha was born in __________.

 Explanation: Stupas became sacred pilgrimage centers.

-94. The spread of Buddhism helped promote:
+94. The spread of Buddhism helped promote__________.

 A) Trade and cultural exchange